WChenxu2018/Dyn-ORB-SLAM/README.md

 ./build.sh
 ```

-# 3. Monocular Examples on KITTI Dataset
+# 3. Monocular Example on KITTI Dataset

 1. Download the dataset (grayscale images and color images) from http://www.cvlibs.net/datasets/kitti/eval_odometry.php.
 Place the image_0 file of the color image into the grayscale image folder and rename this file to image_2.